GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 Several microphone arrays have been experimented with in this study.
 Leveraging multiple microphones to form an array is essential.
 Geometric information is extracted from the differences between the signals each sensor receives.
-Acoustic reverberation and the spatial configuration of the array lead to the appearance of exploitable patterns in the overall collected data.
+The room's acoustic properties and the array's layout significantly impact the characteristics of the generated audio signals.
+The resulting patterns in the collected data are thus heavily affected by these choices.

-We present the following microphone array configurations that have been tested.
+We present the following microphone array configurations that have been tested:
 - A *binaural* array comprises two microphones placed a few centimeters apart.
  This setup constitutes the most studied robotic #acr("SSL") framework in the literature.
  This layout was primarily considered because of a humanoid robotic head equipped with two microphones on each side.